bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 Ships with black sails belong to the pirate fleet and with red - to the spain fleet.

-At the beggining of the game every pawn is randomly set and reversed.
+At the beggining of the game every card is randomly set and reversed.

 ### move

 Every move can be just one of activities:
-  - When pawn is reserved:
+  - When card is reserved:
-    * inversion the pawn and setting it in any position (1),
+    * inversion the card and setting it in any position (1),
-  - When pawn is exposed:
+  - When card is exposed:
     * turn to the left or right by 90 degrees,
-    * move the pawn according to the dots on it
+    * move the card according to the dots on it

- The player can move his pawn on:
+ The player can move his card on:
   - empty field,
   - field with reversed ship,
   - field with exposed ship of opponent (then the ship is sunk and the player score increase by the ship value)

- The player can't move his ship on inverted pawn of his fleet.
+ The player can't move his ship on inverted card of his fleet.

- The Player 1 starts the game through choosing one pawn and doing activity (1).
+ The Player 1 starts the game through choosing one card and doing activity (1).

  ### end